delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 ACTIONS

-Recall Austerities: Use your bonus action to recall your harsh training in extreme environments, steeling yourself.
+Recall Austerities: Use a standard action to mentally revisit your harsh training in extreme environments, steeling yourself.
 You receive a 1d4 bonus on saving throws for the next 5 turns.

 Sentience Link: Use 4 Ki to create a long-lasting mental link with all sentient creatures, enabling communication with animals and reading the thoughts of more intelligent beings until your next Long Rest.

-Calm Creature: Use your bonus action and 1 Ki to placate an animal or plant for 10 rounds.
+Calm Creature: Use 3 Ki to placate a sentient creature (animal, plant, monster, humanoid) for 10 rounds.
+When used on an ally, behaves like the spell Calm Emotions.
+May provoke hostility once the effect fades.

-Pounce: Use 1 Ki to focus ki into your legs, tripling your jumping distance for 10 rounds.
+Pounce: Use your bonus action and 1 Ki to focus ki into your legs, tripling your jumping distance for 10 rounds.

 ___